 Julie M Rokic began learning the piano accordion and piano aged five, and flute aged 10.
-On all three instruments throughout her childhood and teenage years, Julie relentlessly excelled in pedagogical Australian Music Examinations Board and Trinity College London examinations, simultaneously winning innumerable sections in perpetual North Queensland Eisteddfods from the ages of six - 17 (twice awarded Mackay Eisteddfod Grand Pianoforte Champion - an aggregate award.)
+On all three instruments throughout her childhood and teenaged years, Julie relentlessly excelled in pedagogical Australian Music Examinations Board (AMEB) and Trinity College London examinations, simultaneously winning innumerable annual sections in perpetual North Queensland Eisteddfods from the ages of six - 17 (twice awarded Mackay Eisteddfod Grand Pianoforte Champion - an aggregate award.)
 These achievements brought Julie to the attention of Queensland Conservatorium Griffith University (Mackay Campus), where she was inducted into the Program for Musically-Gifted School Students, going on to be named the inaugural recipient of the Pansy Wood Memorial Piano Scholarship.
 Hereafter, Julie began to participate in Queensland Conservatorium Griffith University Competitions, the two consecutive years she entered as a school student dominating nominated sections.
-Subsequently, Julie was awarded the Queensland Conservatorium Griffith University Prize for a Musically-Gifted School Student, the award presented to Julie at a ceremony by Her Royal Highness the Duchess of Kent.
+Subsequently, Julie was awarded the Queensland Conservatorium Griffith University Prize for a Musically-Gifted School Student, the accolade presented to Julie at a ceremony by Her Royal Highness The Duchess of Kent.
 Due to these accomplishments, Julie was nominated for and received an Outstanding Achievement Award in the Arts Section of Channel Nine's Young Achiever Awards (Queensland.)
 As a result of this promising start, Julie decided to further her music education at tertiary level.

-Throughout the course of seven years’ study, Julie gained three tertiary degrees: a Bachelor of Music (Flute / Piano) from Queensland Conservatorium Griffith University (Brisbane Campus); and from the University of Queensland (St Lucia Campus): a Postgraduate Diploma in Education (Secondary Teaching: Classroom Music / Instrumental Music) and a Master of Music Studies (Kodaly Pedagogy and Methodology / Conducting.)
-During these seven years, Julie focused conscientiously on gaining her degrees, concurrently establishing herself as a Private Music Teacher, performing as the Flautist in a chamber music group at weddings and functions, plus commencing work as a part- then full-time Classroom Music Teacher and Official College Accompanist at St Joseph's College, Gregory Terrace, Spring Hill (also teaching the subject Music Extension: Performance to year 12 students of All Hallows' School, Brisbane City.)
+Throughout the course of seven years’ study, Julie gained three tertiary degrees: a Bachelor of Music (Flute / Piano) from Queensland Conservatorium Griffith University (Brisbane Campus;) and from the University of Queensland (St Lucia Campus:) a Postgraduate Diploma in Education (Secondary Teaching: Classroom Music / Instrumental Music) and a Master of Music Studies (Kodaly Pedagogy and Methodology / Conducting.)
+During these seven years, Julie focused conscientiously on gaining her degrees, concurrently establishing herself as a Private Music Teacher, performing as the Flautist in a chamber music group at weddings and functions, plus commencing work as a part- then full-time Classroom Music Teacher / Official Piano Accompanist at St Joseph's College, Gregory Terrace, Spring Hill (also teaching the subject Music Extension: Performance to year 12 students of All Hallows' School, Brisbane City.)

-Along with three tertiary degrees, Julie also holds three piano performing diplomas: a Licentiate in Music, Australia; a Licentiate of the Trinity College London; and an Associate in Music, Australia: Pass with Distinction.
+Along with three tertiary degrees, Julie also holds three diplomas of piano performance: a Licentiate in Music, Australia; a Licentiate of the Trinity College London; and an Associate in Music, Australia: Pass with Distinction.

 Via a two-year hiatus in Europe, Julie acquired 18 months' advantageous experience in multiple -lingual / -racial London schools: six months as a Primary / Secondary Relief Teacher and 12 months in the early years' phase as a Reception (Prep) and Nursery (Kindergarten) Teacher.
-Julie’s early years' London experience not only conveyed valuable realisations in this critical education phase, but piqued her interest in further study: an Australian Kodaly Certificate (Early Childhood Level One: Zero – Three Years) and a Certificate III in Childrens’ Services, the latter providing seven months' hands-on experience in a childcare centre both observing and working with infants (six weeks onwards) and toddlers.
+Julie’s early years' London experience not only conveyed valuable realisations in this critical education phase, but piqued her interest in further study: an Australian Kodaly Certificate (Early Childhood Level One: Zero – Three Years) and a Certificate III in Childrens’ Services (Nanny qualification), the latter providing seven months' hands-on experience in a childcare centre both observing / working with infants (six weeks onwards) and toddlers.

-From late 2009 - mid-2014, Julie worked as a Curriculum Music Teacher, Piano Program Coordinator (80 enrolled students, 75 on the waiting list), Piano and Theory Teacher (30 - 35 pupils per week) and Piano Accompanist in the highly regarded inner city Brisbane primary school, St Columba's (Wilston.)
+From late 2009 - mid-2014, Julie worked as a Curriculum Music Teacher (grades three - seven), Piano Program Coordinator (80 enrolled students, 75 on the waiting list), Piano and Theory Teacher (30 - 35 pupils per week) and Piano Accompanist in the highly regarded inner city Brisbane primary school, St Columba's (Wilston.)
 During this time, Julie came to be known for not only her expertise and experience but her professionalism and adaptability.

 After almost 20 years spent in schools as a Secondary / Primary / Early Years' Teacher exploring all manner of curriculum / co-curricular / extra-curricular contexts, Julie decided it was time the invaluable knowledge and experience gained in school settings be shared in the community and used to pursue other professional and personal objectives - her private teaching practice, musicianship opportunities and volunteer work (most notably with the RSPCA, along with during the Brisbane, Queensland Floods of 2011.)

-As an experienced Private Music Teacher, Julie operates a studio in Red Hill, Brisbane and offers Piano Tuition, Theory Tuition and Secondary School Curriculum Music Tutoring.
-As a specially-trained, highly accomplished classical Musician, Julie works as a Piano Accompanist and Solo Event Musician: Pianist.
+As an extensively experienced Private Music Teacher (school classroom / instrumental background), Julie operates a one-on-one studio and offers Piano Tuition, Theory Tuition and Secondary School Curriculum Music Tutoring.
+As a Classically-trained, highly accomplished Musician (pianist), Julie works as a Piano Accompanist and Solo Event Pianist.